NeatNit/new_softlamps/README.md

 Argument: (optional integer) *place* - where in the stack to insert this module (later returned by GetPlace).
 If not provided or is larger than the number of active modules, it will be inserted as the last (deepest) module.

+### Method: Deactivate
+Remove the module from the stack.
+After this, IsActive will be false.
+If the module is not in the stack, does nothing.

 ### Method: GetPlace
 Get the module's position in the current HeavyLight stack, starting at 1 for the outer-most module.
 If the module is not in the stack (e.g. IsActive() is false), returns `false`.

+## HeavyLightRenderer
+### Method: Activate
+Set this as the active Renderer for any upcoming HeavyLight renders.
+After this, IsActive will be true.

+Throws an error if IsAvailable returns false.

+Note that the only way to become inactive afterwards is when another renderer is activated.
+If IsAvailable becomes `false` while active, HeavyLight will not allow the user to start a render until a different renderer is selected or IsAvailable becomes true again.

 Types of HeavyLight modules: